On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy: Optimal Barrier and Verification of the Optimality

 For fixed $0<c<\infty$, with the convention $\sup\emptyset=-\infty$, let us define a candidate optimal barrier

 which is the largest value at which the function $d\mapsto\ell^{(q,\lambda)\prime}_{c}(d)$ on $[c,\infty)$ attains its minimum.
-It is conjectured that the barrier dividend strategy with barrier level $d^{*}$ in \eqref{def.d*} solves the new dividend control problem under Chapter 11 bankruptcy.
-To verify this conjecture, we need to identify a sufficient condition under which the function $d\mapsto\ell^{(q,\lambda)\prime}_{c}(d)$ is increasing on $[d^{*},\infty)$.
-The next two lemmas serve as preparations toward this end.
+It is conjectured that the barrier strategy with barrier level $d^{*}$ in \eqref{def.d*} solves the problem \eqref{op.str.}.
+We first present the next two lemmas as preparations.